Challenge Series

 - Coaching - there will be coaches on the water, who will offer help and advice on how to improve your sailing, including during racing.

-Mentors needed can you help?
+Mentors needed!
+Can you help?

-For the Challenge Series to work, we need as many of our established sailors to come along as possible to act as mentors.
+For the Challenge to work, we need as many of our established sailors to come along as possible to act as mentors.
 You do not need to be a great sailor to be a great help, the role is more about support and encouragement, than instruction.
-A friendly face and someone to answer a "silly question" or 2, is as important as an expert instructor.
+A friendly face and someone to answer a "silly question" or two is as important as an expert instructor.

 We want to get as many boats out as possible, so come on down and get stuck in.

-What happens on the day
+What happens on the day?

 We strongly encourage people to mix up, for example with double-handers being crewed by mentors who can guide their helm and single handers being grouped with mentors on the water to take a lead and give advice.
-After the sailing, we sojourn to the bar for a drink, a bite to eat and a debrief.
-The après-sailing is always well attended, so plan to stay around for an hour or 2 if you can.
+After the sailing, we adjourn to the bar for a drink, a bite to eat and a debrief.
+The après-challenge is always well attended, so plan to stay around for an hour or 2 if you can.

 We very much hope that this appeals to all of you and we know that its success will depend on as many people as possible turning up and getting stuck in.